yuvallb/15-puzzle-solver-MM-search/README.md

 ### Background

 The motivation behind MM search was to create a bidirectional search algorithm that is guaranteed to meet at the middle.
 This guarantee is based on never expanding a node with g(n)>C*/2 – a node with a distance from the start or goal, larger than half the optimal solution.
 This is based on a novel priority function for retrieving nodes from the open list: prF (n) = max(fF (n), 2gF (n)) , always expanding the node with minimum priority among the forward and backward open lists.
 The optimality of the solution relies on the stop condition of a cost that is lower than several lower bounds (Holte et al., 2016).

 MMε is a variation of MM that may improve the number of expanded nodes under certain circumstances, such as a weaker heuristic.
 It is similar to MM, except for the priority function, which is now prεF (n) = max(fF (n), 2gF (n)+ εF(n)), adding the minimum operation cost to the 2g(n) expression (Sharon, Holte, Felner, & Sturtevant, 2016).
 This paper will examine these algorithms on the 15-tile puzzle.
 This puzzle is one of the classic problems in AI search.
-It is an exponential problem with a low branching factor, and a problem space of 10^13 states.
+It is an exponential problem with a low branching factor, and a problem space of 10<sup>13</sup> states.
 The 15-tile puzzle was solved by (Korf, 1985) using IDA<sup>*</sup> with Manhattan distance.
 In this experiment, I will two heuristics: Manhattan distance, which is a simple and basic heuristic, and an improved version of Manhattan distance accounting for linear conflicts, which is more accurate.
 Both heuristics are admissible and consistent.

-Experimental design
+### Experimental design
 The experiment was done on 6 instances of the 15-tile puzzle, in an increasing difficulty level, from a puzzle instance that requires 13 steps, to an instance that requires 65 steps.
 For each layout instance, a benchmark was set using an IDA<sup>*</sup> search.
 This benchmark was used to define the optimal solution cost.

 After stipulating the optimal path cost, three bidirectional search algorithms were tested on each puzzle instance: bidirectional A*, MM and MMε.

 To examine how heuristic accuracy affects the algorithm efficiency - each algorithm was deployed twice: once using Manhattan distance with linear conflict, and another time using Manhattan distance only, which is a weaker heuristic.

 The total number of runs was: 6 benchmarks + 6 instances x 3 algorithms x 2 heuristics.
 Additional exploratory runs were done using bidirectional weighted A<sup>*</sup> with a range of weight values from 1.2 to 4.
-The software used for running the experiments was written in Java.
-The source code was made publically available at: https://github.com/yuvallb/15-puzzle-solver.

 Original source code for bidirectional A<sup>*</sup> was taken from (Senecal, 2014).
 The benchmark IDA<sup>*</sup> was done using Java code based on (Borowski, 2013).